 You’ve recently had a baby.
 You are more than 3 weeks postpartum.
 You do not like the way you are feeling.
 You wonder if you are too anxious or too depressed.
 Your family, friends and healthcare provider have tried to reassure you, but you wonder if they really understand how bad you feel.
-You worry that […]
+You worry […]

 Let’s get it right.
 Lives depend on it.
 There are, to be sure, tons of complex theories and contradicting explanations when it comes to mental illness and diagnoses.
 Discussing maternal mental health is no exception.
 Definitions are blurry, research is not always consistent with what we see in clinical practice, experts challenge existing classifications, and […]